srid/hint-demo/README.md

 Nix-based demo of Haskell's `hint` library

 > [!WARNING]
-> This repo is a work-in-progress.
+> While this repo is currently functional, it may undergo substantial changes.

 ## Using hint with external libraries